spencejs/Basis/README.md

 + Removes WordPress version from RSS feed.
 + Adds Post Thumbnails to Feed.
 + Adds theme support for Automatic Feed Links.
++ Adds theme support for Custom Background Images.
++ Adds theme support for HTML5 Markup for comment forms, comment listings, and the search form.
 + Removes CSS from Recent Comments Widget and Wordpress Galleries.
 + Makes a number of tweaks to wp_head, including the removal of WP Generator.
 + Optimizes Robots.txt.